vineethkumarv/sv-wiki/Interface.md

 `default input #1step output #0;`

-The default input skew and output skew is declared  like this,  `default input #1step output #0;` .Here default input skew takes #1step delay for getting the stable input after sampling process.
-After getting the stable output only the sampling the inputs to be done.
+The default input skew and output skew is declared  like this,  `default input #1step output #0;` .Here default input skew takes #1step delay for sampling process to get the stable input.
 The output skew takes only #0 delay means that we get the stable output at the current time slot itself.

 The below  figure shows that default input and output skew